 While at first glance it may look like an arbitrary string of digits, the Rolex reference number is the key to unlocking information about a watch’s production era, type of model, bezel style, and material used.
 If you’ve ever wondered why Rolex has used different length reference numbers over the years, then read our general guide to the difference between 4, 5, and 6 digit Rolex reference numbers.

 Productions Eras: 4, 5, and 6 Digit Rolex Reference Numbers

 Vintage watches are typically classified as those more than 30 years old.
 Watches younger than three decades but not currently in production are sometimes called retro watches, but more often simply referred to as discontinued watches.
-Lastly, models that are part of the present Rolex catalog are called current-production watches.
+Lastly, models that are part of the present Rolex catalog (Like the Rolex Daytona ref.
+116500) are called current-production watches.